- Corporate Governance Structure

 Compliance Access Points

 If any director or employee of a Marubeni Group Company becomes aware of any conduct that is (or that is suspected of being) contrary to the compliance system, that conduct should be reported it in accordance with the established guidelines of the appropriate organization.
-If the usual lines of reporting are not functioning properly for any reason, the following access points
+If the usual lines of reporting are not functioning properly for any reason, the following access points are also available.

 (1) Marubeni Hotline (formerly, “Door of Courage”)